Setting fees at your optometry practice is never easy.

-- Contact lens exam prices
+- Contact lens exams

-- CPT codes
+- Other CPT codes for medical procedures and imaging

 - Accessory products

-Considerations to setting fees
+Considerations when it comes to setting fees at your optometry practice:

 - Private pay patients